Northern Virginia, Including Arlington, Tysons Corner, Alexandria, Fairfax, And McLean, Virginia Dentist

 - Alcohol consumption

 There are different types of sleep apnea from which patients can suffer, and it can often be quite a serious condition.
-It is important to seek diagnosis for sleep apnea as soon as possible in order to begin effective treatment procedures and prevent the condition from becoming more serious.
+It is important to seek diagnosis as soon as possible in order to begin effective treatment procedures and prevent the condition from becoming more serious.

-If you or a loved one is suffering from sleep apnea in Alexandria, please contact the sleep apnea experts at Galleria Dental Aesthetics, with offices in Arlington and Tysons Corner, to schedule an initial consultation to determine if our sleep apnea treatments can provide you and other members of your household relief.
+If you or a loved one is suffering from sleep apnea in McLean or surrounding areas, please contact Galleria Dental Aesthetics at 703.448.1020 to schedule a consultation to determine if our treatments can provide you and other members of your household relief.